Shankar297/Book-Recommendation-System/README.md

 ## Problem Statement
 Book recommendation system is one of the top research areas, currently.
 Due to the impact of high internet speeds, multimedia has become one of the best entertainments.

-Most of the people read book online. bulid a Book recommendation engine that recommend four books based on user movie selected book.
+Most of the people read book online. bulid a Book recommendation engine that recommend four books based on user selected book.

 ## Approach
 Data Exploration : Exploring dataset using pandas, numpy.